 - Before blending see the note below for dijon mustards.

-- Blend the soaked and drained cashews with yogurt, maple syrup, dijon mustard, apple cider vinegar, and cayenne pepper (if using) together until smooth.
+- Blend the soaked and drained cashews with yogurt, maple syrup, dijon mustard, and cayenne pepper (if using) together until smooth.
+Taste before adding the apple cider vinegar.

-- Taste and adjust to your preferences, more maple syrup, dijon mustard, or vinegar.
+- Adjust to your preferences, more maple syrup, dijon mustard, or vinegar.

 Notes